 How to get WiFi in the garden

-Whether you want to stream films while sat next to your roses, or blast out tunes for a (very belated) BBQ, there are many ways you can try to extend your broadband range into the garden.
+Whether you want to stream films while sat next to your roses, or blast out tunes at a BBQ, there are many ways you can try to extend your broadband range into the garden.
 It’s not guaranteed, but here are a few things you can do:

 - Be aware of stuff that impacts the strength of your signal – walls, doors, microwaves and even fish tanks.
 Try to position the hub so it has the clearest possible path to your green space.

-- Switch off devices also using your WiFi – stuff like smart home devices, mobiles or game consoles may be competitng with your outdoor paradise.
+- Switch off devices also using your WiFi – stuff like smart home devices, mobiles or game consoles may be competing with your outdoor paradise.

 - You may benefit from a WiFi booster.
 There are many widely available at different price points.

 - Use your mobile to create a hotspot to run your devices from.
 See below for further advice on how to create one.

 To get the best from your in-home WiFi, why not download the Connect app?
 Simply do the following: